-- 1. Access to extra-curricular locker rooms, meeting rooms, school transportation and the like is strictly limited to students involved in extra-curricular activities, sponsor/coaches and administrators.
-Access by all others is prohibited by the Board of Education. - 2.
-Verbally aggressive behavior, which would include, but not be limited to, threats, intimidation, and profanity, will result in limited access to school premises and school activities for up to one (1) year.
-The length of the restriction will be determined by the Superintendent of the School. - 3.
-Physical or violent behavior will result in a ban by the Board of Education from school premises and activities and will be referred to law enforcement. - 4.
+- 1. Verbally aggressive behavior, which would include, but not be limited to, threats, intimidation, and profanity, will result in limited access to school premises and school activities for up to one (1) year.
+The length of the restriction will be determined by the Superintendent of the School. - 2.
+Physical or violent behavior will result in a ban by the Board of Education from school premises and activities and will be referred to law enforcement. - 3.
 Failure to comply with the restricted access provided in these regulations will result in the filing of civil and/or criminal charges.